This article is up-to-date as of June 2017, unlike many other tutorials and guides on the internet.

-Assemblies: System.IO.FileSystem.dll - this tells you the nuget package you need for that class. (see the image below)
+- On the header, you will find Assemblies: System.IO.FileSystem.dll - this tells you the nuget package you need for that class (see the image below)

 - Add that nuget package into your .NET core ".csproj" and your ".nuspec" file. (see the images below)

-- Run the “dotnet restore” command to download the new assembly. (run
+dotnet restore” command to download the new assembly (run restore.bat)

 - Hopefully by now it compiles, if not, try using the latest version of .NET standard (currently 1.6).